 What formal, regular review processes of a child/learner’s needs, progress and support are linked to an official decision?

-The SMT, Class Teacher and Educators involved will collaborate with parents/guardians and any other professionals working with the learner to set the learner’s Individual Education Programme (IEP) in line with the outcomes approved by the Statementing Panel.
+The senior management team (SMT), Class Teacher and Educators involved will collaborate with parents/guardians and any other professionals working with the learner to set the learner’s Individual Education Programme (IEP) in line with the outcomes approved by the Statementing Panel.
 The IEP needs to be reviewed annually (third term) through the IEP review meeting to evaluate the learner’s progress and/or challenges related to the time framed outcomes.
 The Statementing Panel will have access to IEPs so that, where and when deemed necessary, it can check the learner’s progress.

 According to the level of support assigned by the official statement of support as issued by the statementing and moderating panel, the learner will receive the support of a Learning Support Educator.